-Salisbury University is outcomes-oriented and reports results to internal academic and administrative leadership, the State of Maryland's governing branches and agencies, regional and specialized accrediting agencies, and other primary stakeholders.
-The Institution is committed to a Strategic Plan and outcomes that support the State of Maryland's objectives for higher education as stated in the 2009 Maryland State Plan for Postsecondary Education as well as the Managing For Results (MFR) process and the University System of Maryland (USM) Strategic Plan.
-The University's most recent Strategic Plan, developed through a campus-wide collegial process that considered the views and perspectives of students, faculty, and staff, was completed in 2009 and reflects the spirit and emphasis of the State Plan.
+Salisbury University is increasingly outcomes oriented and reports these measures to internal academic and administrative leadership, the State of Maryland's governing branches and agencies, regional and specialized accrediting agencies, and other primary stakeholders.
+The Institution is committed to a Strategic Plan and outcomes that support the State of Maryland's objectives for higher education as stated in the 2013 Maryland State Plan for Postsecondary Education as well as the Managing For Results (MFR) process and the University System of Maryland (USM) 2020 Strategic Plan, Powering Maryland Forward.
+The University's most recent Strategic Plan, developed through a campus-wide collegial process that considered the views and perspectives of students, faculty, and staff, was completed in 2014 and reflects the spirit and emphasis of the State Plan.
 Salisbury University's current strategic goals and objectives are: